PaddleCV-SIG/PaddleLabel/doc/dataset_file_structure.md

 ### COCO

 COCO keeps all information of a dataset in a single file.
 We list part of COCO specifications below, please visit the [coco website](https://cocodataset.org/#format-data) for more details.
-Note that in all projects importing COCO format labels, xx_list.txt isn't supported.
+Note that in all projects importing COCO format labels, xx_list.txt and labels.txt aren't supported.
 Example dataset: [Plane Detection]()

 Example Layout: